lukadev-0/util.luau/docs/docs/getting-started.md

 If you're using the fork of Wally for Lune, you can use [lune-wally-package-types](https://github.com/VirtualButFake/lune-wally-package-types).

+### With pesde

+You can also install util.luau with [pesde](https://pesde.daimond113.com), unlike Wally, pesde supports types automatically, so you don't need to use any additional tools.

 ### Roblox Models

 You can also install `util.luau` through `.rbxm` files, which are available in